petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

     temp = math.pi * radius**2
     return temp
  ```
-This statement means: “Return immediately from this function and use the following expression as a return value.”
+This statement means: "Return immediately from this function and use the following expression as a return value."
 The expression can be arbitrarily complicated, so we could have written this function more concisely:

 ```
 def area(radius):